Accidental overdose of medicine

 Accidental overdose of medicine is dangerous, but preventable.
 Here's how to avoid the risk of overdose, and the medicines that need special care.

 Antibiotics revolutionised medicine in the 1940s because they treated infections caused by bacteria.
-Learn how antibiotics work and what they do and d...
+Learn how antibiotics work and how to take them.

 Antihistamine medications help ease allergy symptoms.
-Read more here about how they are used to treat conditions like hay fever and asthma.
+Read more about how they're used to treat conditions like hay fever and asthma.

 Anti-inflammatory medicines (NSAIDs)